-- 1 On the Business Process Monitor machine, open the <Business Process Monitor root directory>\dat\webtrace.ini file in a text editor. - 2 Look for:
+- On the Business Process Monitor machine, open the <Business Process Monitor root directory>\dat\webtrace.ini file in a text editor. - 2 Look for:

-[Request] DefaultProtocol=tcp
+[Request] DefaultProtocol=<current protocol setting>

-- 3 Change the value for DefaultProtocol to icmp. - 4 Save your changes. - 5 Restart Business Process Monitor for the change to take effect.
+- 3 Change the value for DefaultProtocol to the required protocol. - 4 Save your changes. - 5 Restart Business Process Monitor for the change to take effect.